 Fledging time: 35-40 days

-Movements: It is almost certain that the recolonising birds originated from Europe, and for many years Marsh Harriers were regarded as migrants, but in fact birds are more likely to remain all year.
-As birds are three before breeding they spend their first two years ranging widely away from where they were hatched, and this may include leaving the country, through southern Europe and even as far as Africa (several wing-tagged birds have been recorded south of the Sahara).
-It is likely that some adult individuals leave the country, whilst others show remarkable loyalty to their territorial areas.
+It is almost certain that the recolonising birds originated from Europe, and for many years Marsh Harriers were regarded as migrants, but in fact birds are more likely to remain all year.
+As birds are three before breeding, they spend their first two years ranging widely away from where they were hatched, and this may include leaving the country, through southern Europe and even as far as Africa (several wing-tagged birds have been recorded south of the Sahara).
+It is likely that some adult individuals will leave the country, whilst others show remarkable loyalty to their territorial areas.
 Birds may appear at winter harrier roosts with Hen Harriers.

-Feeding: Marsh Harriers are catholic in their diet but prefer to take their prey from the ground.
+Marsh Harriers are catholic in their diet but prefer to take their prey from the ground.
 They will target small mammals, birds, insects, reptiles, frogs and even, on occasion, fish.
 As with other harrier species, they can exchange food with their mates in mid-air.

-Goshawk
+Common name: Goshawk

-Accipiter gentilis
+Scientific name: Accipiter gentilis

-Status.
-Reintroduced resident breeder.
+Status: Reintroduced resident breeder

-Conservation status: GREEN (Least concern).
+Conservation status: GREEN (Least concern)

-Nesting: Goshawks build large stick nests high up in a tree, usually a conifer.
+Goshawks build large stick nests high up in a tree, usually a conifer.
 They are highly secretive whilst nesting, but when displaying on fine days in early spring, high above the trees, they can give their presence away and this is often the best time to see this elusive species.

 Number of eggs: 3-4